 Gombe stream is the smallest of Tanzania’s national parks, a thin strip of ancient forest set amidst mountains and steep valleys on the shores of lake Tanganyika.
 Chimpanzees are Gombe streams main attraction; they are the stars of the world’s chimpanzee community, made famous by the pioneering British researcher Jane Goodall, whose years of constant observation since 1960 have brought to light startiling new facts about mankind’s closest cousins.
-Chimps are as individually unique as humans and no scientific expertise is needed to distinguish the different characters in the cast.
-The majority of the park mammals are primates, most of them forest species and in addition to the famous chimpanzees, visitors could be lucky enough to see blue or red-tail monkeys.
+In all characters Chimps look to be most likely as the human.
+The majority of mammal primates found in Gombe are chimps and most of them are the forest species and in addition to the famous chimpanzees, visitors could be lucky enough to see blue or red-tail monkeys.
 Carnivores are rare in the forest, making Gombe the ideal place for a walking safe, or a swim in one of the streams.
-The best time to find chimpanzees at Gombe is during the wet season from February to June and November to December.
-The dry months of July to October and December to January are better photo opportunities.
+The wet season is the best season to track the chimpanzees in Gombe that spans from February to June and again from November to December.
+You can have a greater photo opportunity during the dray months that starts from July to October and January.